George W. Romney: Early life and background

-Romney's grandparents were polygamous Mormons who fled the United States with their children owing to the federal government's prosecution of polygamy.
-His maternal grandfather was Helaman Pratt (1846–1909), who presided over the Mormon mission in Mexico City before moving to the Mexican state of Chihuahua and who was the son of original Mormon apostle Parley P. Pratt (1807–1857).
-In the 1920s, Romney's uncle Rey L. Pratt (1878–1931) played a major role in the preservation and expansion of the Mormon presence in Mexico and in its introduction to South America.
-A more distant kinsman was George Romney (1734–1802), a noted portrait painter in Britain during the last quarter of the 18th century.
+Romney's grandparents were polygamous Latter-day Saints, married in 1897 (polygamy having been abolished by the 1890 Manifesto, although it persisted in places, especially Mexico), who fled the United States to Mexico with their children due to the federal government's prosecution of polygamy.
+His maternal grandfather was Helaman Pratt, who presided over a mission in Mexico City before moving to the Mexican state of Chihuahua.
+In the 1920s, Romney's uncle Rey L. Pratt played a major role in the preservation and expansion of the Latter-day Saint presence in Mexico and in its introduction to South America.

-Romney's parents, Gaskell Romney (1871–1955) and Anna Amelia Pratt (1876–1926), were United States citizens and natives of the Territory of Utah.
-They married in 1895 in Mexico and lived in Colonia Dublán in Nuevo Casas Grandes in the state of Chihuahua (one of the Mormon colonies in Mexico), where George was born on July 8, 1907.
-They practiced monogamy (polygamy having been abolished by the 1890 Manifesto, although it persisted in places, especially Mexico).
+Romney's parents, Gaskell Romney and Anna Amelia Pratt, were monogamous, and United States citizens and natives of the Territory of Utah.
+They married in 1895 in Mexico and lived in Colonia Dublán in Nuevo Casas Grandes in the state of Chihuahua (one of the church colonies in Mexico), where George was born on July 8, 1907.
 George had three older brothers, two younger brothers, and a younger sister.
 Gaskell Romney was a successful carpenter, house builder, and farmer who headed the most prosperous family in the colony, which was situated in an agricultural valley below the Sierra Madre Occidental.
 The family chose U.S. citizenship for their children, including George.

-The Mexican Revolution broke out in 1910 and the Mormon colonies were endangered in 1911–1912 by raids from marauders, including "Red Flaggers" Pascual Orozco and José Inés Salazar.
+The Mexican Revolution broke out in 1910 and the church's colonies were endangered in 1911–1912 by raids from marauders, including "Red Flaggers" Pascual Orozco and José Inés Salazar.
 Young George heard the sound of distant gunfire and saw rebels walking through the village streets.
 The Romney family fled and returned to the United States in July 1912, leaving their home and almost all of their property behind.
 Romney later said, "We were the first displaced persons of the 20th century."

 In the United States, Romney grew up in humble circumstances.
-The family subsisted with other Mormon refugees on government relief in El Paso, Texas, benefiting from a $100,000 fund for refugees that the U.S. Congress had set up.
+The family subsisted with other Latter-day Saint refugees on government relief in El Paso, Texas, benefiting from a $100,000 fund for refugees that the U.S. Congress had set up.
 After a few months they moved to Los Angeles, California, where Gaskell Romney worked as a carpenter.
 In kindergarten, other children mocked Romney's national origin by calling him "Mex".